Rajyotsava Prashasti

-The Rajyotsava Prashasti or Rajyotsava Award is the second highest civilian honor given by the State of Karnataka in India which is conferred annually by the Karnataka Government on the occasion of the establishment of the state on 1 November, celebrated as the Kannada Rajyotsava.
+The Rajyotsava Prashasti or Rajyotsava Award is the second highest civilian honor given by the State of Karnataka in India.
+It is conferred annually by the Karnataka Government on the occasion of the establishment of the state on 1 November, celebrated as the Kannada Rajyotsava.

 The awards are presented in Bengaluru by the Chief Minister of Karnataka on 1 November of every year.
 Each award carries an amount of ₹100,000, a 20-gram gold medal and a citation.
 In addition to that, the government has in the past allotted commercial land to eligible awardees.

 History

 Karnataka Rajyotsava Award was instituted in 1966 to be awarded to citizens of Karnataka in recognition of their distinguished contribution in various spheres of activity including the Arts, Education, Industry, Literature, Science, Sports, Medicine, Social Service and Public Affairs.
 It has also been awarded to some distinguished individuals who were not citizens of Karnataka but contributed in various ways to Karnataka.
 The award was not conferred in 1977, 1978, 1979, 1980 and 2009.